operator-playground/contribute-guide/README.md

       ![Cover.md](_attachments/3-1.png)

-   b.
-Tutorials - Developers user guide that provides information on:
+   3. Tutorials - Developers user guide that provides information on:

       - How to use the stack.